faassen/xot/README.md

 Xot is an XML library for Rust.
 With Xot you can load XML data into an object tree which you can then manipulate, and serialize back out to XML.

+## Xot approach

+Xot exposes a single `XmlData` struct that you use to access, create and manipulate all your XML data.
+Multiple XML trees can exist in an `XmlData` struct at the same time, and you're free to move nodes between these trees.

+The way to access and manipulate XML tree structure in Xot is through the `Node`.
+You can use various functions on `XmlData` in order to access and manipulate information about nodes.

+To access and manipulate XML specific data, you use the `Value` for a node.
+This is an enum that's either an `Element`, `Text`, `Root`, `Comment` or `ProcessingInstruction`.

+XML names and namespaces in Xot are consolidated into ids.
+In order to construct or compare an element, you first need to get hold of a name.

 ## Why another XML library for Rust?

 Use Xot if you need to be able to access XML as a tree, mutate it where